All Episodes

 In 2017 alone, more than 900 Americans died every week from the opioid-related crisis and overdoses.

-Every American, everyone in this chamber knows personally someone who has been affected by this, be it a family member, a friend, a coworker, a neighbor, where the opioid crisis has penetrated into these lives, and its advancement continues to march down the streets of our nation.
+Every American, everyone in this chamber knows personally someone who has been affected by this, be it a family member, a friend, a co-worker, a neighbor, where the opioid crisis has penetrated into these lives and its advancement continues to march down the streets of our nation.

-And angel moms and dads uh that tried to meet with Nancy Pelosi, they were pushed aside yesterday because uh Nancy didn't have time to meet them, the manufactured crisis where they're they lost their kids uh to illegal immigrants, most of whom were uh in the criminal justice system.
+And angel moms and dads that tried to meet with Nancy Pelosi, they were pushed aside yesterday because Nancy didn't have time to meet them.

-And again, sanctuary state policies like Nancy State of California protect criminals from being handed over to ICE, Where they would therefore, if the law was enforced, be deported back to their home countries.
+And again, sanctuary state policies like Nancy State of California protect criminals from being handed over to ICE, where they would therefore, if the law was enforced, be deported back to their home countries.

 But of course, it's a manufactured crisis.

-You want to tell that to the moms and dads that lost their kids to illegal immigrants.
+You want to tell that to the moms and dads that lost their kids to illegal immigrants?

 I mean, it's unbelievable.

-Now ninety percent manufactured crisis, right?
+Now, 90% manufactured crisis, right?

-Ninety percent of heroin, which now we do have an opioid crisis where we have literally one death every seven and a half minutes.
+90% of heroin, which now we do have an opioid crisis where we have literally one death every seven and a half minutes.

-It's to the point now where there was an article in the CNBC yesterday that Americans are more likely to die from an opioid overdose today than a car accident.
+It's to the point now where there was an article in CNBC yesterday that Americans are more likely to die from an opioid overdose today than a car accident.

-It often happens where, you know, kids especially they get a hold of per cassette, Vicodinoxycontin, maybe mom, dad, grandma, grandpa had some type of medical procedure.
+It often happens where, you know, kids especially, they get a hold of Percocet, Vicodin, OxyContin.

-They start taking the pain pills, they begin to like the pain pills, and they buy pain pills that are very expensive on the streets.
+They begin to like the pain pills and they buy pain pills that are very expensive on the streets.

 It's better.